GiraffeLars/NonoSharp/docs/introduction.md

 - Abstracted grid, making it easy to implement in your projects
 - Built-in undo/redo functionality
 - Checking whether the puzzle is solved
-- A hint system, together with whether a hint is completed by the user.
+- A hint system, together with whether a hint is completed by the user
-- Events for cells changing states and the puzzle being solved correctly
+- Events, e.g. for when cells change states or the puzzle is solved
 - Generating random uniquely solvable puzzles
-- Loading and saving puzzles to a custom file type
+- Loading and saving puzzles to a custom file type optimised for file size
+- A custom solver allowing users to solve any Nonogram puzzle they wish
+- A Nonogram builder allowing for quick and easy creation of Nonogram puzzles

 ## Full repo
 The full repo can be found on [GitHub](https://github.com/GiraffeLars/NonoSharp).